263 pointsby pseudolus4 months ago36 comments

 (Other similar words with a Greek root: lexicon/lexica, criterion/criteria, automaton/automata)

-• jchw2 days ago
+• thaumasiotes4 months ago

 Hah.
 While I am a native speaker, I am still American.